virtual-brain-twins/twin-distribution/README.md

 In order to connect to the newly created VM, you need to run the following command in /installation/local/VM_user:
    - `vagrant ssh`

+In order to create a vagrant box from the VirtualBox VM, the following command can be used:
+   - `vagrant package --base <vm-name> --output VM_VBT.box`

+In order to use directly VM_VBT.box, you should add this vagrant box with the following command:
+   - `vagrant box add VM_VBT.box --name vbt/VM_VBT`

 ## Acknowledgments

 This project has received funding from the European Union’s Research and Innovation Program Horizon Europe under Grant Agreement No. 101137289 (Virtual Brain Twin Project).